Arrow Cross Party: Geopolitical doctrine

 The geopolitical vision of the Arrow Cross Party was deeply rooted in a mythologized conception of Hungarian exceptionalism, predicated on the belief that Hungarians constituted a master race due to their unique ethno-cultural synthesis of Western and Eastern elements.
-Drawing upon the legacy of Turanism and Hungarian ethnogenesis theories, Arrow Cross ideologues asserted that Hungary’s ancient Asian roots—particularly its connections to nomadic steppe cultures—combined with its historical integration into the Christian and European civilizational sphere, endowed the Hungarian people with a hybrid vigor that surpassed the limitations of either tradition in isolation.
+Drawing upon the legacy of Turanism and Hungarian ethnogenesis theories, Arrow Cross ideologues asserted that Hungary’s ancient Asian roots, particularly its connections to nomadic steppe cultures, combined with its historical integration into the Christian and European civilizational sphere, endowed the Hungarian people with a hybrid vigor that surpassed the limitations of either tradition in isolation.

 This alleged fusion of martial Asiatic dynamism and European rationalism was presented not merely as a cultural curiosity but as the biological and spiritual foundation for Hungary’s claim to geopolitical preeminence.
 In this framework, Hungary was envisioned as a bridge between civilizations, uniquely positioned to rise as a world power capable of leading a new hierarchical order grounded in ethnonational superiority.
 Such beliefs, while framed in the language of national destiny and historical necessity, mirrored broader fascist trends that sacralized racial purity or hybridity as instruments of geopolitical renewal and imperial ambition.

 Rise to power

+Origins

 The roots of Arrow Cross influence can be traced to the antisemitism that followed the communist putsch, the creation of the Hungarian Soviet Republic, and Red Terror during the spring and summer of 1919.
-Most communist leaders were from Jewish families such as Tibor Szamuely.
+Most communist leaders, such as Tibor Szamuely, were from Jewish families.
 Béla Kun, the republic's leader and instigator of the Terror, had a secular Jewish father and a mother who, despite converting to the Reformed Church of Hungary, was still seen as being a Jew.
-Many antisemitic writers before the Second World War, such as Léon de Poncins used this fact to propagate the Judeo-Masonic conspiracy theory.
+Many antisemitic writers before the Second World War, such as Léon de Poncins, used this fact to propagate the Judeo-Masonic conspiracy theory.
 The Hungarian Soviet Republic's policies were credited by some anti-communists as being part of a "Judeo-Bolshevist conspiracy."

 After the Soviet republic was overthrown in August 1919, conservative authoritarians under the leadership of Admiral Miklós Horthy seized control.
 Many Hungarian military officers took part in the counter-reprisals known as the White Terror – parts of which were directed at Jews.
 Although the White Guard was officially suppressed, many of its most prevalent members went underground and formed the core membership of a spreading nationalist antisemitic movement.